 There are several types of rulesets.
 Cloudflare provides Managed Rulesets that you can deploy.
 Additionally, you can create and manage your own custom rulesets.
 Specific Cloudflare products may provide other types of rulesets.

 Managed Rulesets are preconfigured rulesets provided by Cloudflare that you can deploy to a phase.
 Only Cloudflare can modify these rulesets.

 The rules in a Managed Ruleset have a default action and status.
 However, you can define overrides that change these defaults.

 There are several Cloudflare products that provide you with Managed Rulesets.
 Check each product’s documentation for details on the available Managed Rulesets.

 Use custom rulesets to define your own sets of rules.
 After creating a custom ruleset, deploy it to a phase by creating a rule that executes the ruleset.

 A rule defines a filter and an action to perform on the incoming requests that match the filter.
 The rule filter expression defines the scope of the rule and the rule action defines what happens when there’s a match for the expression.
-Rule filter expressions use the same syntax as Firewall Rules.
+Rule filter expressions are defined using the .

 For example, consider the following ruleset with four rules (R1, R2, R3, and R4).
 For a given incoming request, the expression of the first two rules matches the request properties.
 Therefore, the action for these rules runs (Execute and Log, respectively).
 The action of the first rule executes a Managed Ruleset, which means that every rule in the Managed Ruleset is evaluated.
 The action of the second rule logs an event associated with the current phase.
 There is no match for the expressions of rules 3 and 4, so their actions do not run.
 Since no rule blocks the request, it proceeds to the next phase.